Becksteinlab/AdKGromacsTutorial/docs/index.rst

 Overview of workflow
 --------------------
 For this tutorial we'll use Gromacs_ (version 5.1.3) to set up the system, run the simulation, and perform analysis.
 The overall work flow contains the following steps:

   1. Download tutorial files and organize the work space

   2. Setup

-     - Obtain structure 4AKE from PDB, select chain A
+     - Obtain structure 4AKE from PDB_, select chain A

      - Use default protonation states